+While many identification products are customizable, screen printing takes this to the next level.
 The flexibility of printing on a surface means the plates can be any shape, size, or thickness you desire.

-In short, the best part of screen printing is the freedom to use full color designs.
+The printing ability means the tags can feature any design.
+This includes logos, shapes, text, numbers, even serialized and variable data.
+Many people opt for screen printing because it offers the freedom to use full color designs.
 This is the only metal based identification process which allows for full color.
 Some processes allow for color infill or inlays but this can be costly and doesn’t provide the same level of customization.

 - Industrial Applications

 Industries across the nation utilize screen printed tags for various solutions.
 As mentioned, the best use would be an indoor application such as a custom warning sign.
-Full color designs are also eye catching, and help the plates stand out.
+Full color designs are also eye-catching, and help the plates stand out.